Mariners get no-hit by John Means in series finale against Orioles

-Given what has transpired in the first 31 days of the 2021 season, the stretches of weak contact and scoreless innings, the strikeouts upon strikeouts from the bottom of the batting order, the overall data that shows the Mariners to have the second-worst batting average (.207), on-base percentage (.287) and third-worst on-base plus slugging percentage (.656) in all of Major League Baseball coming into Wednesday afternoon’s homestand finale, well, suffering defeat in the most frustrating way possible – being held hitless – wasn’t so much a distinct possibility, but an obvious inevitability.
+Given what has transpired in the first 31 days of the 2021 season, the stretches of weak contact and scoreless innings, the strikeouts upon strikeouts from the bottom of the batting order, the overall data that shows the Mariners to have the second-worst batting average (.207), on-base percentage (.287) and third-worst on-base plus slugging percentage (.656) in all of Major League Baseball coming into Wednesday afternoon’s homestand finale, well, suffering defeat in the most frustrating way possible – being held hitless – wasn’t so much a distinct possibility at some point, but an obvious inevitability.

 For the sixth time since the franchise came into existence in 1977, the Mariners were on the receiving end of a no-hitter.

-John Means, a 28-year-old lefty and the best pitcher on the O’s staff, became the first Orioles starting pitcher to toss a complete-game no-hitter since Hall of Famer Jim Palmer no-hit the Oakland Athletics on Aug.
+John Means, a 28-year-old lefty and the best pitcher on a young and rebuilding team, became the first Orioles starting pitcher to toss a complete-game no-hitter since Hall of Famer Jim Palmer no-hit the Oakland Athletics on Aug.
 13, 1969, at the old Memorial Stadium in Baltimore.

 It was the 10th no-hitter in Orioles franchise history.
 Baltimore did have four pitchers combine for a no-hitter on July 13, 1991, also vs. the A’s in Oakland.

+The last time the Mariners were no-hit was on Aug.
+3, 2019 in Houston when four pitchers combined for a no-hitter.
+It was the second time that season Seattle was no-hit by a combination of pitchers.
+The other came three weeks earlier on July 12 at Angels Stadium.

+“Certainly not the way we wanted to end the homestand,” Mariners manager Scott Servais said.
+“And we didn’t hit a ton of balls hard, quite frankly.
+There just wasn’t much out there.
+It was a lot of soft pop ups and stuff in the air and that’s what Means does, he just got that ride on his fastball, and he gets you off balance.”

-Means was absolutely dominant.
-The lefty changed speed, hit spots and had minimal hard contact.
-He struck out 12 batters over nine innings and 113 without issuing a walk.
-He missed the holy grail of pitching – a perfect game – by just one missed ball in the dirt.
-Means struck out Sam Haggerty in the third inning, but the ball got by catcher Pedro Severino and rolled to the backstop, allowing Haggerty to reach first base.
+Means missed the holy grail of pitching – a perfect game – by just one sharp-breaking curveball in the dirt.
+On a 1-2 count, he appeared to have struck out Sam Haggerty swinging in the third inning.
+But the ball bounced between the legs of catcher Pedro Severino, who couldn’t collapse and block the ball quickly enough.
+It rolled to the backstop, allowing Haggerty to scamper to first base.
+He wasn’t on base long getting thrown at second on a stolen base attempt moments later.

+But that one baserunner off of a strikeout and wild pitch disrupted perfection.

+According to the Elias Sports Bureau, Means became the first pitcher to throw a no-hitter that had no walks, no hit batters and no errors but wasn’t considered a perfect game.

 Means came into the ninth inning with 101 pitches thrown.
 He got Dylan Moore to pop out in foul territory, struck out Haggerty swinging ad got J.P.
 Crawford to lineout weakly to shortstop.

-Teammates rushed the field to celebrate while the crowd of 6,742 applauded begrudgingly and then appreciatively.
+Teammates rushed the field to celebrate while the crowd of 6,742 applauded begrudgingly and then appreciatively at his performance.

 As for the Mariners, a few players stood on the rail to watch the celebration.
 But most headed for the clubhouse to prepare for a long flight to Texas.